ellbur/totalmapper/README.md

 # On Chrome OS

-The self-contained package will run on Intel chromebooks in developer mode.
+The self-contained packages will run on Intel or ARM chromebooks in developer mode.
 There is no need to install crouton.
 The binary must be copied to a filesystem that allows code execution, such as `/usr/local/bin`.

 The `chronos` user is part of the `input` group but not the `uinput` group.
 You can fix this problem with: